efarraro/krumit/_abilities/Boast.md

 ---

 EN_name: "Boast"
-EN_description: "Increase max health by 4 and exhaust.
-If this reaches the bottom row, health bonus gains +2 for rest of dungeon.
+EN_description: "Instant.
+Increase max ❤️ by 4.
+If this reaches the bottom row, ❤️ bonus gains +2 for rest of dungeon.
 Shuffle back into deck"
 EN_flavor: "Fake it 'till you make it.
 Or someone breaks it."
 tile_id: Boast
 cost: 3